 To inspire passion, respect and understanding of gardening, horticulture, the natural landscape and a healthy environment.

-- by promoting the protection of the environment
+- protection of the environment

-- by promoting the circulation of horticultural information through any media
+- sharing of horticultural information

-- by promoting the benefits of therapeutic horticulture
+- the benefits of therapeutic horticulture

-- by stimulating an interest in the study of horticulture
+- interest in the study of horticulture